 If you are looking at baby names and feeling overwhelmed, you are not alone.
 Picking the perfect name for your new bundle of joy can be daunting, especially if you haven’t had one picked out for years.
 Another thing that can weigh heavily is choosing one that allows your child to feel a sense of freedom from their own name.
 As the times change, it has become more and more common to offer up gender neutral names for your children.
 From actors and actresses to your own friends, these options not only break the constraints of single sex choices, but let you have fun with spellings and nicknames.

-These gender neutral names also come in handy if you choose to keep the sex of your baby a surprise, or if you’re starting to think of names before you know yourself!
+These gender-neutral baby name ideas also come in handy if you choose to keep the sex of your baby a surprise, or if you’re starting to think of names before you know yourself!
 While there are hundreds of options, the names below are a jumping off point for possibilities.